JoshGlazebrook/socks/README.md

-## NOTICE
-As of February 26th, 2015, [socks-client](https://www.npmjs.com/package/socks-client) has been renamed to [socks](https://www.npmjs.com/package/socks).
-A deprecation message has been added to all versions of socks-client on NPM notifying users of this change.
-This package will remain up to avoid any potential issues with other packages using socks-client.
-All future updates will be published to the [socks](https://www.npmjs.com/package/socks) package in the future.
-Thank you.

-socks-client
+socks
 =============

-socks-client is a full implementation of the SOCKS 4, 4a, and 5 protocols in an easy to use node.js module.
+socks is a full client implementation of the SOCKS 4, 4a, and 5 protocols in an easy to use node.js module.

+### Notice
+As of February 26th, 2015, socks is the new home of the socks-client package.

-### Why socks-client?
+### Why socks?

-As of this moment, there is not one other SOCKS proxy library on npm that supports all three variants of the SOCKS protocol.
+There is not any other SOCKS proxy client library on npm that supports all three variants of the SOCKS protocol.
 Nor are there any that support the BIND and associate features that some versions of the SOCKS protocol supports.

 Key Features:
 * Supports SOCKS 4, 4a, and 5 protocols